-- 1. The Dean of The Graduate School (or their designee) who serves as the nonvoting chairperson. - 2.
+- 1. The Vice Provost and Dean of The Graduate School (or his/her designee), who serves as nonvoting chairperson. - 2.
 A faculty dean not involved in the appeals process. - 3.
 Two faculty members.
-At the beginning of each academic year, the Office of the Senior Vice Provost shall accept volunteers from each academic department in order to constitute the pool.
-Two faculty members from different departments will be selected from this pool for each Appeals Board. - 4.
-Two graduate students recommended by the president of the Graduate Student Association (GSA).
+At the beginning of each academic year, the Office of the Vice Provost shall accept volunteers from each academic department in order to constitute the pool.
+Two faculty members from different departments will be selected randomly from this pool for each Appeals Board. - 4.
+Two undergraduate students who are selected from a list of names provided by the Office of Student Conduct, or who are tutors of the LARC, or who are enrolled in the Honors College, or who are members of a WCU Honors Society.
+The director of the LARC, director of the Honors College, or the appropriate society advisor will provide the Office of Academic Affairs with a list of students who are willing to serve.
 Such students will be appropriately trained in procedures relating to this policy and the need for confidentiality in all aspects of the case.
-It is presumed that the selected students have no academic or social connections with student making the appeal.